hklz/sslRNAD/README.md

 re
 ```

-This version of software has been tested on : Python v3.6.9 and PyCharm Community Edition 2020.2.3 are used for this study, to run the python scripts.
+This version of the software has been tested on : Python v3.6.9 and PyCharm Community Edition 2020.2.3 is used for this to run the python scripts.

 ## Instructions

-The original source code is in the [*methods*](https://github.com/hklz/sslRNAD/tree/main/methods) folder, and you can run sslRNAD on cmd directly using these scripts.No additional installation is needed if aforementioned dependencies are satisfied.
-The detail usages are demostrated on the *Demo*  section.
-Please make sure the ViennaRNA is set to permanent global environment variables and the *methods*  folder is in the same path of the demo scripts.
+The original source code is in the [*methods*](https://github.com/hklz/sslRNAD/tree/main/methods) folder, and you can run sslRNAD on *cmd* directly using these scripts.
+No additional installation is needed if aforementioned dependencies are satisfied.
+The detail usages are demonstrated on the *Demo*  section.
+Make sure the ViennaRNA is set to permanent global environment variables and the *methods*  folder is in the same path of the demo scripts.

 ## Demos
 Simple demos are provided ```/sslRNAD/Demo```.
-The [*batch_input_test.fasta*](https://github.com/hklz/sslRNAD/blob/main/Demo/batch_input_test.fasta) contains a set of genes coding sequences that are used to generate a sRNA library targeting them.
-And the [*flank_sequence_test.fasta*](https://github.com/hklz/sslRNAD/blob/main/Demo/flank_sequence_test.fasta) are composed of the flank sequences of the sRNA-insert-site and promoter sequence controling the sRNA expression.
+The [*batch_input_test.fasta*](https://github.com/hklz/sslRNAD/blob/main/Demo/batch_input_test.fasta) contains a set of genes which can be imported to sslRNAD to create a *ssl*-sRNA library.
+The [*flank_sequence_test.fasta*](https://github.com/hklz/sslRNAD/blob/main/Demo/flank_sequence_test.fasta) contains the flank sequences of the *ssl*-sRNA-insertion-site on the selected vector and the selected interfaced promoter sequence, which are required for the design of primers.
+Experimental construction of the ssl-sRNA expression vectors can be performed via one-pot PCR with the designed primers and the selected vector (as template).

-The results of sRNA library and related primers are in the [*Demo_result.xlsx*](https://github.com/hklz/sslRNAD/blob/main/Demo/Demo_results.xlsx), and the results might be different due the random generated scaffold.
+The results of *ssl*-sRNA library and related primers are in the [*Demo_result.xlsx*](https://github.com/hklz/sslRNAD/blob/main/Demo/Demo_results.xlsx).
+Please note different results will be returned from every running of the programs, because *ssl*-sRNA sequences are generated randomly.

-The Design of sRNA with desired activity targeting a single gene could be achieved by directly input the target gene sequence, repression level and the amount of generated sRNA candidates in cmd.
+Design of *ssl*-sRNA with desired activity for a single gene could be achieved by directly input the target gene sequence, repression level and the number of required *ssl-sRNA* in *cmd*.

 ```
 cd ~/Demo/